Fix: Hono Not Working — Route Not Matching, Middleware Skipped, or RPC Client Type Mismatch

 c.req.json() throws in some runtimes — c.req.json() reads the request body as JSON.
 If the Content-Type header isn’t application/json, it may throw.
 Check the header: c.req.header('content-type').
 Alternatively, use c.req.text() and parse manually with JSON.parse().

-For related backend framework issues, see Fix: Express Middleware Not Working and Fix: FastAPI Background Tasks Not Working.
+For related backend framework and runtime issues, see Fix: Express Middleware Not Working, Fix: FastAPI Background Tasks Not Working, Fix: Wrangler Not Working, and Fix: Cloudflare Workers AI Not Working.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.